-A community-wide effort is building to improve the present reality for students attending public school.
-By relentlessly pursuing what is best for kids, our corps members and alumni are working with local partners to blaze a trail for lasting change for all students in the Metroplex.
+A community-wide effort is building to improve the present reality for students attending public school in Dallas-Fort Worth.
+By relentlessly pursuing what is best for kids, our corps members and alumni are working with local partners to blaze a trail for lasting change for all students in Dallas-Fort Worth.